 Your train travel through Greece will likely be unforgettable.
 Your Eurail pass will bring all of the travel highlights within reach.
 Greece is a mystical blend of ancient history and modern-day hedonism.
 Take in the sights that take you back to a world before time, and then leap back into the present for sand, sea, and sun relaxation.
 Whether on the mainland or one of the countless islands, Greece is a true paradise.

-Traveling by train in Greece
+Travelling by train in Greece

 Greece quick facts